ardata-tech/proposals/QubicMMSnap.md

 # Proposal

 Request for funding to support the development of **Qubic Connect Snap Enhancements**, aimed at improving code quality, maintainability, functionality, security, and user experience.
-The total requested amount is **USD XX,XXX**, covering development, testing, and documentation costs over the next **4.5 Months**.
+The total requested amount is **USD 43,200**, covering development, testing, and documentation costs over the next **4.5 Months**.

 ### Available Options: